kyma-project/lifecycle-manager/samples/template-operator/README.md

 2. The `.status.state` values have literal meaning behind them, so use them appropriately.

 In case you choose to not use the declarative option (as described in [this step](#default-declarative-reconciliation-and-status-handling)), you can use this contract as a base for your own state reconciliation.
-Note however, that you need to be careful in designing your reconciliation loop and we recommend getting started with our declarative pattern first.
+Note however, that you need to be careful in designing your reconciliation loop, and we recommend getting started with our declarative pattern first.

 ### Local testing
 * Connect to your cluster and ensure `kubectl` is pointing to the desired cluster.